marcusoftnet/marcusoftnet.github.io/_posts/2023-03-06-how-i-tackled-a-hard-problem-in-a-new-language.md

 With that I'm pretty confident that my 25, or so, test cases and this *stolen* implementation would do the trick.
 If not I can always add more test cases later, but I would be hard-pressed to think that it would fail.

-There's cases where OmniSharp doesn't give an answer (for humidity above 99% and below 5% for example), so trust my alogrithm implementation to handle all other cases too.
+There's cases where OmniSharp doesn't give an answer (for humidity above 99% and below 5% for example), so trust my algorithm implementation to handle all other cases too.

 I was very proud when I was done, but really I just used test to verify my work and translated and re-formatted the code.
 The code was for the most part stolen.